What do they do, and how do they work?

 Visual Frame Deafblind Interpreter

-This is where a BSL Interpreter will produce signs in a much smaller signing space that they ordinarily would with a Deaf person.
-This would be to work within the persons’ field of vision.
+This is where a BSL Interpreter will produce signs in a much smaller signing space than they ordinarily would with a Deaf person.
+This would be to work within the person’s field of vision.

 Who would use this service?

 Individuals who are deafblind will require a Deafblind Interpreter.
 Someone with Ushers syndrome may be able to work with a BSL Interpreter.
-Always check that the deaf person is happy with this and does not require any hands on signing.
-And also make sure that the BSL Interpreter has had experience working with deaf people with Ushers syndrome before.
+Always check that the deaf person is happy with this and does not require hands-on signing.
+And also, make sure that the BSL Interpreter has had experience working with deaf people with Ushers syndrome.